Receiving a congratulatory message

 You can receive a congratulatory message on the following occasions:

 - birthdays - 100th and 105th birthdays and then every year after

 - wedding anniversaries - Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year after

-You can apply online through The British Monarchy website, or if you are a Northern Ireland resident you can contact the Centenarian and Anniversary Clerk.
+You can apply online through The Royal Family website, or if you are a Northern Ireland resident you can contact the Centenarian and Anniversary Clerk.

 You must contact the Centenarian and Anniversary Clerk to request a congratulatory message at least six weeks before the birthday or anniversary date.

 If you live in Northern Ireland and get the UK state pension, the Centenarian and Anniversaries office will be told about your birthday by the Pensions branch.
 You do not need to apply.